-Your award notice will be sent to your student email and will direct you to your MySCC account.
+Your award notice will be sent to your student email and will direct you to your MySCC account and into Web Advisor.
 From there you must read your Award Letter and view your award amounts under "Financial Aid Status," and "Account Summary by Term."
 Awarding for the fall semester usually begins in late spring/early summer.
 After awarding season begins, students continue to be awarded throughout the year as soon as their file is completed.